-- administrative fees of \$50 per year had been included in prior valuations and in 2015, but were missing in 2014. - (R) Lifetime Maximum Benefits.
+- (O) Retiree Drug Costs.
+The Actuarial Valuation assumes that the effect of annual CPI adjustment of prescription drug copays, annual deductibles, and annual out-of-pocket maximums is to decrease health care trend rates by 0.3 percent for all plans except the HMO plan. - (P) Retiree Contribution Increase Rate.
+The application of the medical trend rate to the retiree and dependent contributions is a common practice.
+Actual contribution increases in the future should be compared against this assumption to ensure that it continues to be reasonable. - (Q) Administrative Expense.
+The administrative expense assumption for 2016 increased 9 percent from the 2015 amount.
+The Trust's actuary indicated that administrative fees were based on December 31, 2014 financial statements with adjustments to legal fees and actuarial services. - (R) Lifetime Maximum Benefits.
 The assumption of no lifetime maximum benefits in the plan is not unreasonable, as past information was not available on accumulated benefits. - (S) Excise Tax.
-As part of the Patient Protection and Affordable Care Act, there is a provision that will take effect in 2018 for high cost health plans called the Excise Tax.
+As part of the Patient Protection and Affordable Care Act, there is a provision that will take effect in 2020 for high cost health plans called the Excise Tax.
 It is a 40 percent tax on health plan costs that exceed certain thresholds written into the law.
-It has been Aon Hewitt's experience that the large audit firms have indicated they expect that Excise Tax to be included in actuarial valuations now even though regulations have not been released and the tax is not effective until 2018.
+It has been Aon Hewitt's experience that the large audit firms have indicated they expect that Excise Tax to be included in actuarial valuations now even though regulations have not been released and the tax is not effective until 2020.
 In addition, Aon Hewitt guidelines related to retiree valuation work require inclusion of the Excise Tax unless the thresholds are not projected to be exceeded or there is clear evidence of a communication to the plan members that any such tax will be passed on to participants.

-As part of the current Valuation, the RHCT's actuary performed an analysis to determine the potential impact of the Excise Tax.
-The results of their analysis indicate that if retirees under age 65 and over age 65 are treated as "similarly situated" beneficiaries, the Excise Tax thresholds would not be exceeded until 2071 for pre-65 beneficiaries and 2050 for post-65 beneficiaries.
+As part of the current Actuarial Valuation, the Trust's actuary performed an analysis to determine the potential impact of the Excise Tax.
+The results of their analysis indicate that if retirees under age 65 and over age 65 are treated as "similarly situated" beneficiaries, the Excise Tax thresholds would not be exceeded until 2047 for pre-65 beneficiaries and 2037 for post-65 beneficiaries.
 Therefore no liability for Excise Tax has been included in the current valuation.